JonsMendi/x-plore/README.md

 🚧 This project is a work in progress!
 Expect improvements, new features, and optimizations in future updates.

 # 🎮 Ready to X-Plore?
-Start the Game and Find the Red Cube! 🚀
+Start the Game and Find the Strange Cube! 🚀